SteelCompendium/data-md-dse/Bestiary/Chimera.md

   target: Self
   effects:
   - name: Effect
-    effect: 'The chimera uses Dragon’s Eruption and Roar without spending malice. '
+    effect: 'The chimera uses Dragon''s Eruption and Roar without spending malice. '
 - name: Chorus of Destruction
   type: Villain Action 3
   keywords:
-  - —
+  - '-'
   distance: Self
   target: Self
   effects:
   - name: Effect
     effect: The chimera uses Roar.
 The chimera then shifts their speed and can make a [[Free Strike|free strike]] against each enemy who comes within 1 of them during the move.
-      When the chimera ends this movement, they use Dragon’s Eruption.
+      When the chimera ends this movement, they use Dragon's Eruption.

 ```